trebisky/stm32f103_usb_daed/README.md

 serial driver to use a queue and interrupts (otherwise polled serial IO during enumeration broke the enumeration).

-I hadn't planned to make such radical changed, but it seemed like the only way to make progress.
+I hadn't planned to make such radical changes, but it seemed like the only way to make progress.